mark9559/alx-system_engineering-devops/0x00-shell_basics/README.md

 deletes my first directory that is in the tmp directory
 # 10.Back to the future
 script that changes the working directory to previous one
+# 11.Lists
+script that lists all files even hidden ones in the current, parent  and the /boot directory.